Table of contents

 klaviyo-active-on-site-configuration

-Step 6: Trigger All Pages (Server Container).
+Step 6: All Pages Trigger (Server Container)

 klaviyo-active-on-site-tag-all-pages